Inverse problem regularization with hierarchical variational autoencoders: Background on variational autoencoders

 \subsection{Temperature scaling}

-As demonstrated in~\cite{vahdat2020nvae,child2021very}, sampling the latent variables $\z_l$ from a prior with reduced temperature improves the visual quality of the generated images from the VAE.
-In practice, this is done by multipling the covariance matrix of the gaussian distribution $\pt{\z_l|\z_{<l}}$ by a factor $\tau_l<1$.
+As demonstrated in~\cite{vahdat2020nvae,child2021very}, sampling the latent variables $\zl$ from a prior with reduced temperature improves the visual quality of the generated images from the VAE.
+In practice, this is done by multipling the covariance matrix of the Gaussian distribution $\pt{\zl|\z_{<l}}$ by a factor $\tau_l<1$.
 This factor $\tau_l$ is called temperature because of its link to statistical physics.
 Reducing the temperature of the priors amounts to defining the auxilliary model:

-where $\tauvec := \left(\tau_0, \cdots, \tau_{L-1}\right)$ gives the temperature for each level of the hierarchy, and $d_l$ is the dimension of the latent variable $\z_l$.
+where $\tauvec := \left(\tau_0, \cdots, \tau_{L-1}\right)$ gives the temperature for each level of the hierarchy, and the $Z_l$ are normalizing constants.
 In the following, we use this temperature-scaled model to balance the regularization of our inverse problem.